1

 Para ver esta información en español, elija "Spanish" del menú desplegable "Select Language" en la parte superior derecha.
 O, para solicitar esta información en español, comuníquese con el programa a través del correo electrónico MHPOP@state.co.us o llame al 1-833-924-1147 (llamada gratuita).

-• The landlord provides at least 60 days’ notice before the increase will take effect, and
+• Must provide residents with at least 60 days' written notice before any rent increase takes effect, and

-A landlord is prohibited from increasing lot rent if the mobile home park:
+A landlord is prohibited from issuing a rent increase notice or increasing lot rent if the mobile home park:

-The division maintains a list of mobile home parks that are likely prohibited from increasing rent for any of these reasons.
+The division maintains a list of mobile home parks that are likely prohibited from increasing rent in English and Spanish for any of these reasons.

 Notice Requirements